High water level in the tank or pump chamber

 Maintane fit

-Maintane belongs in the monthly maintenance lane.
+Maintane belongs in the monthly tank defense lane.
 Alarms belong in the check-it-now lane.

 Alarm intent